MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution<a name="cds"></a>

+After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you’ll need to create an environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
+The type of environment you create depends on whether you're creating a trial or production environment.

+>[!NOTE]
-After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you’ll need to create a database on a default environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
-If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Change maximum upload size](#upload).
+>If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Change maximum upload size](#upload).

+### Set up a trial environment on the default instance

+Note that the default instance does not provide backup and restore capabilities.
+If you need these capabilities, you need to buy a license and set up a production environment as described below.

 1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (where the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] licenses are assigned).